oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 #### Abstract:
 JSON Abstract Data Notation (JADN) is a UML-based information modeling language that defines data structure independently of data format.
-JADN information models are used to validate information instances, enable lossless translation across data formats, and generate concrete schemas.
+Information models are used to define and generate physical data models, validate information instances, and enable lossless translation across data formats.
 A JADN specification consists of two parts: type definitions that comprise the information model, and serialization rules that define how information instances are represented as data.
 The information model is itself an information instance that can be serialized and transferred between applications.